danlibs/Agenda-Topo-de-Bolo-API/README.md

-# Cake Toppers Orders API
+# Cake Topper Order Manager API
 This a REST API made with Java and Spring Boost.
 It implements a system for managing cake toppers orders and has the following dependencies:
  - Spring Web;
  - Spring Data JPA;